-For more information about NETGEAR Insight, visit netgear.com/insight and netgear.com/support/product/Insight.aspx.
+For more information about NETGEAR Insight, visit netgear.com/support/product/Insight.aspx.
 For knowledge base articles about NETGEAR Insight, visit netgear.com/support.

 Change the management mode back to Directly Connect to Web Browser Interface

 To change the management mode of the switch back to Directly Connect to Web Browser Interface: